 - Mobile users act differently: these users want information presented differently to those using desktop or laptop PCs.
 They expect information to be delivered in short, easy to read bites.
 Mobile purchases are often impluse buys and mobile users often spend more money per purchase than desktop users.
 By making sure the path to purchasing is quick and easy, you allow users to rapidly purchase on the go.

 - Mobile gets traffic: Apparently, over 1/4 of all web searches globally are conducted through mobile devices – hence mobile-friendly websites are in fact even more important than desktop versions.
 Smartphone and tablet users often engage with sites while doing other things like watching TV or on their morning commute.
 Google have even changed their search algorithms to reflect the increased mobile dependance.
 Visit henderson.uptownjungle.com website.

 - Brand engagement: people tend to prefer brands when they offer a good mobike exoperience and they are more likely to come back to your site at a later date on a desktop PC.
 Multi-Screening counts for a large proportion of our web useage (where people switch between mobile and desktop devices).
 If your website is tricky to navigate on mobile, customers are more likely to move onto a competitiors site.

 - Increases in conversion: Desktop websites in mobile browsers don’t really convert visitors into buyers.
-Often, links are hard to click, CTAs (calls to action) are obscured and contact pages are difficult to find.
+Often, links are hard to click, CTAs (calls to action) are obscured and contact pages are difficult to find looking in cypress tx the best maid service.
 CTAs must always be clear and easy to click, and contact information should be one of the first things you see.